radioglaciology/radarfilmstudio/docs/readme.md

 To change the password for a user: `ALTER USER postgres PASSWORD 'newpasswordhere';` (The semicolon is important!)
 To quit the shell: `\q`

-Then you'll need to edit your `pg_hba.conf` file (which you'll find in `/etc/postgresql/12/main`, possibly with a different verison instead of 12).
+Then you'll need to edit your `pg_hba.conf` file (which you'll find in `/etc/postgresql/12/main`, possibly with a different verison instead of 12, though note that the current production server runs PostgreSQL 12 and so, for compatibility with pulling backups, it's recommended you stick with 12 for now).

 Find this line: